kasra-hosseini/obspyDMT/README.md

    *  [Processing and instrument correction](#processing-and-instrument-correction): process the data automatically after the data retrieval and/or on an existing data-set.
    *  [Synthetic seismograms](#synthetic-seismograms)
    *  [Explore station meta-data (StationXML files, filterstages)](#explore-station-meta-data-stationxml-files-filterstages):
-   *  [Speeding up data retrieval and processing by parallelization](#speeding-up-data-retrieval-by-parallelization): This section introduces some options (*bulk* and *parallel retrieving and processing*) to speed-up the data retrieval and processing.
+   *  [Speeding up data retrieval and processing by parallelization](#speeding-up-data-retrieval-and-processing-by-parallelization): this section introduces some options (*bulk* and *parallel retrieving and processing*) to speed-up the data retrieval and processing.
-   *  [KML format](#kml): Create a KML file for event/station/ray.
+   *  [KML format](#kml): create a KML file for event/station/ray.
 KML format is readable by Google-Earth.
-   *  [VTK format](#vtk): Create a VTK file for event(s).
+   *  [VTK format](#vtk): create a VTK file for event(s).
 VTK format is readable by Paraview.
 -  [Supported event catalogs and data centers](#supported-event-catalogs-and-data-centers): supported data centers and earthquake catalogs.
 -  [Directory structure](#directory-structure): standardized directory structure where obspyDMT organizes retrieved seismograms and metadata.
 -  [How to cite obspyDMT](#how-to-cite-obspydmt)